 The ICO allows 2 approaches for carrying out this assessment:

-Option 1: The ICO’s own approach which compares the risk to individuals if their personal data stays in the UK, versus if it is transferred outside of the UK.
-This approach looks at risks of transferring personal data from a privacy and human rights perspective and requires organisations to consider whether transferring personal data outside of the UK will result in significant risks to the privacy and human rights of the individuals whose data is transferred.
+Option 1: The ICO’s approach, which compares the risk to individuals if their personal data stays in the UK, versus if it is transferred outside of the UK.
+This approach examines the risks of transferring personal data from a privacy and human rights perspective, requiring organisations to consider whether transferring personal data outside the UK will result in significant risks to the privacy and human rights of the individuals whose data is transferred.
 If there is no significant risk, the transfer of personal data may go ahead.

-Option 2: There is a second option (which follows the approach by the European Data Protection Board under EU law) which assesses the laws and practices of the destination country to which personal data will be transferred, compared with the laws and practices of the UK.
-This approach requires organisations to assess the personal data safeguards in place in the destination countries outside of the UK, in particular to protect personal data from third party (e.g. government) access.
+Option 2: There is a second option (which follows the approach by the European Data Protection Board under EU law) that assesses the laws and practices of the destination country to which personal data will be transferred, compared with the laws and practices of the UK.
+This approach requires organisations to assess the personal data safeguards in place in destination countries outside the UK, particularly to protect personal data from third-party access (e.g., government).

 Organisations may choose to carry out their Transfer Risk Assessment by following either of these approaches.